1962 FIFA World Cup: Qualification

 57 teams entered the 1962 World Cup (due to rejected entries and withdrawals, 52 teams eventually participated in the qualifying stages).
 Chile as host nation and Brazil as reigning World Cup champions were granted automatic qualification, with the remaining 14 finals places divided among the continental confederations.

 Eight places were contested by UEFA teams (Europe) and three by CONMEBOL teams (South America).
 CAF teams (Africa), AFC teams (Asia), NAFC teams (North America), and CCCF teams (Central America and Caribbean) contested three play-offs slots.
 The three winners would then face a European or South American team for entry into the World Cup.
 The 1962 tournament was the last one for which only nations from Europe or the Americas qualified.

 Two teams qualified for the first time ever: Colombia and Bulgaria.
-Colombia would not qualify for another World Cup until 1990.

-Among the teams who failed to qualify were the 1958 runners up Sweden and third-place finishers France.
 Austria withdrew during the qualification tournament due to financial problems.

+Canada withdrew during the qualification tournament due to scheduling constraints.

 Italy, Switzerland and Uruguay all qualified for the first time since 1954, and Spain for the first time since 1950.
-Scotland failed to qualify for the first time since rejoining FIFA in 1946 (though they had ultimately also declined to participate in the 1950 edition).